Science and Collections Summer Studentships

 Who can apply and how?

-If you are an undergraduate students in their second year of a three-year study, then please send your CV and a cover letter outlining your interest to [email protected].
+If you are an undergraduate student in your second year of a three-year degree (or third year of a four year degree), then please send your CV and a cover letter outlining your interest and project preference to [email protected].

 Please note: Placement opportunities will be subject to funding availability.